Large-SALE-pop-up-on-a-website

 Personally, I would never advocate using autoplay videos — either on a pop-up or on a website in general.

 People like consuming video content, but if they’re going to watch a video, they want to be prepared.
 They want to know how long the video is before they start, so they’ll know if they have time to watch it.
 They might want to get a drink or a snack.
-They want a chance to to plug in their headphones and open their notebook.
+They might want a chance to to plug in their headphones and open their notebook.

 They want to make sure they’re paying attention.
 And you want them to be paying attention.
-But if you catch them off guard, they might just close your video down instead.
+But if you catch them off guard, they might just close your video instead.

 Don’t be snide